Home

 Understanding one’s ancient ancestry is rarely the primary reason for DNA testing.
 Most of us test our DNA with more immediate goals in mind.
 Like confirming a close relationship.
 Or extending a family tree.

 Unless you have a very rare set of markers, your least specific test comparisons will probably reveal many matches.
 And these people can’t all be close relatives.
-For example, on the first 12 markers of my Y-DNA test I match 66 men.
-In the HVR-1 region of my mtDNA test, I match more than 1,100 people.

 The mtDNA that we all inherit from our mothers is particularly useful for discovering our ancient ancestry.
 It lets scientists identify and trace separate genetic lines within human populations.
 Furthermore, the mutation rate acts as an evolutionary clock over these long time periods.